MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you disable the policy, then the Math Solver tool will be disabled and users will not be able to use it.

-Note: The Math Solver Component can also be configured using [ComponentUpdatesEnabled](#componentupdatesenabled) policy.
+Note: Setting the [ComponentUpdatesEnabled](#componentupdatesenabled) policy to disabled will also disable the Math Solver component.

   #### Supported features: